one2blame/cs6210/README.md

 In this project, students implement the MapReduce framework described in [this paper](https://static.googleusercontent.com/media/research.google.com/en//archive/mapreduce-osdi04.pdf).

 The entire project is written in C++.
-In this proejct I learned how to:
+In this project I learned how to:

 * Shard data to spread processing load across a distributed system
 * Handle exceptions in C++